tybeck/pure-angular-advanced-searchbox/README.md

 - [ ] Add grouping around conditionals
 - [x] Add operators (In Progress)
 - [ ] Build query (SOLR, SQL)
+- [ ] Drag and drop filters into different positions.
+- [ ] Maybe drag and drop fitlers into trash can?

 ### Screenshots